realthunder/FreeCADMakeImage/Readme.md

 ./mkimg.sh
 ```

 The script can also be ran remotely.
-It copy itself to the remote machine
+It copies itself to the remote machine
 through ssh and then run from there.
 I use it to build on remote Windows
 machine from Linux.
 Assuming the remote machine has all the required software
 setup properly, run